salmonwatersheds/population-indicators/spawner-surveys/README.md

 This sub-folder concerns the integration of stream-level spawner data for the PSE.
-The goal of the script is to import, clean and format the spawner data from the New Salmon Escapement Database System (NuSEDS; https://open.canada.ca/data).
-The data is contained in two datasets: all_areas_nuseds (NuSEDS) and conservation_unit_system_sites (CUSS).
+The goal of the scripts is to import, clean and format the spawner data from the New Salmon Escapement Database System (NuSEDS; https://open.canada.ca/data).
+The data is contained in two datasets: **all_areas_nuseds** (NuSEDS) and **conservation_unit_system_sites** (CUSS).

-Note that the data for steelhead (SH) and the regions Columbia, Transboundary (TBR) and Yukon is processed by other code in their respective repositories.
-The reason being that the source of the data and its treatment is more complex and deserves specific implementation.
-These data are integrated to the rest of the dataset in script **4_datasets_for_PSE.R**.
+The spawner data for steelhead (SH) and the regions Columbia, Transboundary (TBR) and Yukon is processed outside of this github repository because the sources and treatment of this data is more complex.
+These data are integrated to the rest of the dataset processed in this sub-directory in script **4_datasets_for_PSE.R**.

 Complementary data was provided by the Reynolds' Lab (SFU).
-It is processed in its own script **3_data_extra_Reynolds_lab.R** and it integrated to the rest of the dataset in  script **4_datasets_for_PSE.R**.
+It is processed in its own script **3_data_extra_Reynolds_lab.R** and it is integrated to the rest of the dataset in  script **4_datasets_for_PSE.R**.

 Below is the list of files imported and exported in each R script with relevant information.
 The files exported in bold are the ones imported to a script in a subsequent step of the workflow.

-All the files produced are exported in the PFS's dropbox repository (except dataset2_spawner_surveys_dummy.csv).
-The file dataset2_spawner_surveys_dummy.csv is exported in the local /output; it contains the first two rows of dataset2_spawner_surveys_DATE.csv.
-The goal is to push the file to github to record the details of the update.
+All the files produced are exported in the PFS's dropbox repository, except dataset2_spawner_surveys_dummy.csv.
+The latter is exported in the local /output and contains the first two rows of the final dataset2_spawner_surveys_DATE.csv.
+The goal is to push the file to github to record the details of the updates made to the dataset.

 # 1_nuseds_collation.R